-Galaxite features three fun and interactive minigames that you can enjoy playing solo or with friends!
+Galaxite features four fun and interactive minigames that you can enjoy playing solo or with friends!
 Check out details of each game below.

 Prop Hunt is an advanced version of hide-and-seek.
 Each game, eight hiders are put into a map and given a brief amount of time to hide.
 They can turn into almost any of the items around them.
 Once they have found a sneaky place, players can secure their position by not moving for three seconds and will appear as a regular item to the seekers.
 While hidden, hiders can taunt the seekers for additional points, which comes with a risk of giving away the hiding spot, so use them wisely!

 There are two seekers who hunt the hiders.
 Once a seeker has successfully spotted and eliminated a hider, the hider becomes a seeker.
 Around the map, power-up blocks will spawn.
 Each set off a variety of effects that give advantage to the player.
 Examples include a hider obtaining quick-step or a seeker giving blindness to hiders.
 Seekers will win the game if all the hiders are found, but if not, the hiders will claim victory.
 Over 75 unique models are featured in the game to keep it fresh and fun for all players!

 Fill the Gaps

 Fill the Gaps, or FTG for short, is a building-based minigame that has players competing against the clock and each other!
 At the beginning of each round, a build spawns at the center of the map.
 Players are allowed a short amount of time to examine and study the build before it disappears.
 Players are sent back to their plots, and the same build spawns in front of them, only with a variety of blocks missing.
 The players must fill those missing blocks before time runs outs.
 A percentage is displayed to show how much of the build is complete.
 There are two rounds for each game of FTG.
 The faster the build is completed, the higher chance you have at winning!